material-components/material-components-web/packages/mdc-snackbar/README.md

 The MDC Snackbar component is a spec-aligned snackbar/toast component adhering to the [Material Design snackbars & toasts requirements](https://material.io/guidelines/components/snackbars-toasts.html#snackbars-toasts-specs).
-It requires JavaScript the trigger the display and hide of the snackbar.
+It requires JavaScript to show and hide itself.

 ## Design & API Documentation